Pivot Tables in Excel 2010

 A pivot table is essentially a dynamic summary report generated from a database.
 The database can reside in a worksheet (in the form of a table) or in an external data file.
 A pivot table can help transform endless rows and columns of numbers into a meaningful presentation of the data.
 Pivot tables are very powerful tool for summarized analysis of the data.

 Pivot tables are available under Insert tab » PivotTable dropdown » PivotTable.

 Pivot Table Example

-After giving input fields to the pivot table, It will generate the pivot table with the data as below.
+After giving input fields to the pivot table, it generates the pivot table with the data as shown below.